hsivonen/encoding_rs/Ideas.md

 the compiler performs the omission.
 If not, it makes more sense to file a bug on the compiler than to omit the checks manually.

+==Handling ASCII with table lookups when decoding single-byte to UTF-16==

+Both uconv and ICU outperform encoding_rs when decoding single-byte to UTF-16. unconv doesn't even do anything fancy to manually unroll the loop (see below).
+Both handle even the ASCII range using table lookup.
+That is, there's no branch for checking if we're in the lower or upper half of the encoding.

+However, adding SIMD acceleration for the ASCII half will likely be a bigger win than eliminating the branch to decide ASCII vs. non-ASCII.

 ==Manual loop unrolling for single-byte encodings==

 ICU currently outperforms encoding_rs (by over x2!) when decoding a single-byte